Bateyjosue/igihe.com_scrap/README.md

-# Flask-project-NLP_Fellowship
+# igihe.com_scrap
-It's a repo for the NLP Fellowship work.
-Build with Python Flask
+It is a script for scrapping igihe.com website to get all categories of articles from a given keyword.
+Build with Flask

 # ScreenShot